-The TS1 project aims to ensure the operation of the ISIS First Target Station for many years to come.
-The project will see a complete refurbishment of the internals of TS1, including the design of the target and its cooling systems, the moderators and the reflector and all their associated services.
-This also includes the monitoring instrumentation within the target station vessel, target station controls, the trolley that the target, moderator and reflectors sit on, and the large area of plant which deals with the target station services which sits behind the target station.
+The Target Station 1 (TS1) Project has been put in place to ensure sustainability for TS1 and its continued operation for many years into the future, as it has run for over 35 years without significant maintenance or development work.
+The project will see many changes to the heart of TS1, including the design of the target and its cooling systems, the moderators, the reflector and all their associated services.
+This includes the monitoring instrumentation within the target station vessel; the target station controls; the trolley that the target, moderator and reflectors sit on; and the large area of plant that sits behind the target station.

 For recent updates on the project, visit our Long Shutdown update page.

 Work has begun removing the components from the old target assembly, starting with the now-radioactve ion exchange columns, shown below.

 Despite Covid-19 lockdown difficulties, design and manufacture of flasks to contain the radiological waste from the project have continued.
 The full news story is on the ISIS website.

 |Work during 2020 was clearly affected by the pandemic.
 Following complete shutdown of work during March and April, tasks were re-established under Covid working practices to ensure staff safety.
 Assembly and testing of many components was able to continue, but at a much slower rate than would normally have happened. |